solyarisoftware/SMS-Echo-Server/README.md

 ```

      An end user, with a mobile phone

-       ^                | 1. send SMS message with text: "TEST69 Hello World!"
+       ^                | 1. send a Standard SMS with text: "TEST69 Hello World!"
        |                |
-       | 6. receive echo SMS with text: "ECHO Hello World!"
+       | 6. receive back an echo SMS with text: "ECHO Hello World!"
        |                |
        |                v
    .-------------------------------------------.